AdamT84/Hangman/README.md

 ### Game Instructions

 - Once the user has entered their name and pressed enter they will be presented with the game instructions, informing them of the number of guesses allowed and a hint as to what the words relate too.
-- The player can then select enter to being the game when they are ready.
+- The player can then select enter to begin the game when they are ready.

 ![Instructions](/screenshots/game_instructions.png)